juseljuk/Build-a-Bot-Tutorial-with-WDG/README.md

 - Good.
 We can now read the CSV-file.
 Use toolbox search to find `Read CSV File` command and add it after your last Click on Web Page command.

 - When the command configuration window opens, use the `folder browse icon` to select the file you just downloaded from your file system, leave all the other selections as they are in default.
+There are three outputs for the command: _Data Table_ (holds the data), _Rows_ (number of rows in the data table) and _Columns_ (number of columns in the data table).
+We want to store this to variables.

 ![](./images/read-csv.JPG)

+- First, **Click** the folder icon besides the Data Table field to open

 ---
 _Author: Jukka Juselius (jukka.juselius@fi.ibm.com)_